mariunaise/HDA-Thesis/content/BACH.typ

 )<alg:best_appr>

 @alg:best_appr shows a programmatic approach to find the set of weights for the best approximation.
 The algorithm returns a tuple consisting of the weight combination $bold(h)$ and the resulting value of the linear combination $z_"opt"$
-=== Realization of center point approximation

-As described earlier, we can define the ideal possible positions for the linear combination $z_"opt"$ to be the centers of the quantizer steps.
 Because the superposition of different linear combinations of normal distributions corresponds to a Gaussian Mixture Model, wherein finding the ideal set of points $bold(cal(o))$ analytically is impossible.

 Instead, we will first estimate $bold(cal(o))$ based on the normal distribution parameters after performing multiple convolutions with the input distribution $X$.